-Deutsche Bank expects its CRR/CRD 4 Common Equity Tier 1 capital ratio (fully loaded) to be at or above 13 % and its CRR/CRD 4 leverage ratio according to transitional rules (phase-in) to stay broadly at current levels by year-end 2017.
-Risk weighted assets (RWA) are expected to increase in the financial year 2017, notably from operational risk, methodology changes and selected business growth.
+Deutsche Bank's CRR/CRD 4 Common Equity Tier 1 capital ratio (fully loaded) is expected to be at or above 13 per cent., and Deutsche Bank's CRR/CRD 4 leverage ratio according to transitional rules (phase-in) to stay broadly at current levels by year-end 2017.
+Deutsche Bank expects Risk weighted assets (RWA) to slightly increase in the financial year 2017 notably from operational risk, methodology changes and selected business growth.

 Revenues of Deutsche Bank's operating businesses are expected to be lower than last year.
-This reflects its expectation that market volatility and related client activity remain muted, whereas its macro outlook remains broadly positive.
-This comparison excludes the contributions of the significant businesses exits Abbey Life, PCS and HuaXia disposed of in 2016, as well as credit-spread driven Debt Valuation Adjustments and valuation of its own debt.
+This reflects Deutsche Bank's expectation that market volatility and related client activity remain muted, whereas Deutsche Bank's macro outlook remains broadly positive.
+This comparison excludes the contributions of the significant businesses exits Abbey Life, PCS and Hua Xia disposed of in 2016, as well as credit-spread driven Debt Valuation Adjustments and valuation of Deutsche Bank's own debt.

-Deutsche Bank is committed to work towards its target of 10 % Post-tax Return on Average Tangible Equity, assuming a normalized revenue environment and on the basis of the achievement of its cost targets.
+Deutsche Bank is committed to work towards Deutsche Bank's target of 10 per cent Post-tax Return on Average Tangible Equity, assuming a normalized revenue environment and on the basis of the achievement of Deutsche Bank's cost targets.
 The measures currently underway, and planned for implementation in 2017 and the following years, are key elements for reaching that target.
-However, given the continued burden, mainly from litigation and restructuring costs, Deutsche Bank currently expects only a moderate improvement of its Post-tax Return on Average Tangible Equity in 2017.
+However, given the potential burden mainly from litigation and restructuring costs, Deutsche Bank currently expects only a moderate improvement of Deutsche Bank's Post-tax Return on Average Tangible Equity in 2017.